Graphic Standards and Style Guide

 On occasion, this mark may also be used for lining up text and secondary identities.
 See more details in the style guide.

-You must contact the COCC College Relations Office at 541.383.7596 for approval to use this mark.
+You must contact the Marketing and Public Relations office at 541.383.7599 for approval to use this mark.

 We request that you use the color logo whenever possible.
 However, we understand that there are certain circumstances that require a one-color or tonal version.
 For that reason, we have these additional logo options.
 All of these are available to download from our website in multiple formats depending on your needs.